wbotelhos/stepy/README.markdown

     errorImage:     false              // If an error occurs, a image is showed in the title of the corresponding step.
     finish:         undefined          // Callback before the finish action.
     finishButton:   true               // Include the button with class called '.finish' into the last step.
+    ignore:         ''                 // Choose the fields to be ignored on validation.
     legend:         false              // Choose if the legends of the steps will be showed.
     nextLabel:      'Next >'           // Change the next button label.
     next:           undefined          // Callback before the forward action.